How to withdraw from your Royal London pension - UK guide

 Here are the main features you’ll be able to access when you sign up for a ClearScore account:

-It’s free to sign up for an ClearScore account, which gives you access to your credit score and report.
+It’s free to sign up for an ClearScore account, which gives you access to your basic services like your credit score and report.

-ClearScore Protect is also free, but you can also upgrade to ClearScore Protect Plus for £4.99 a month.⁴
+ClearScore Protect is also free, but you can also upgrade to ClearScore Protect Plus for £4.99 a month or £49.99 a year.4

 This gives you round-the-clock identity protection, on top of free credit report access.
-ClearScore will use advanced web scanning to locate breaches of your personal data.
-You’ll also get daily updates on your credit report, and cover in case of identity loss.⁴
+ClearScore will use advanced monthly dark web web scanning to locate breaches of your personal data.
+You’ll also get daily updates on your credit report, weekly reports in case of fraudulent activity, 24/7 support and insurance cover in case of identity loss.5

 Not all financial accounts require a credit check.
 This usually means a quicker account opening process, and no extra records appearing on your credit history.